Keep an eye out for the three fundamental lessons from this article on changing any habits, whether it’s to quit smoking or not…

 Kicking the Old Me and Then Kicking the Habit

-“Over the last 4 years of being involved with Lighthouse International I’ve seen massive change in myself and others.
+“Over the many years of being involved with Lighthouse International I’ve seen massive change in myself and others.
 Some of these changes have been subtle and beneath the surface while others have been far more evident.

 At the time, I was working in a stressful job (which I managed poorly) in a position that I just didn’t appreciate.